petermr/pygetpapers/joss/paper.md

 # Generic downloading concerns

 * Download speeds.
 Excessively rapid or voluminous downloads can overload servers and are sometimes hostile (DOS).
-We have discussed this with major sites (EPMC, biorXiv, Crossref etc. and therefore choose to download sequentially instead of sending parallel requests in `pygetpapers`.
+We have discussed this with major sites (`EuropePMC`, `biorXiv`, `Crossref` etc. and therefore choose to download sequentially instead of sending parallel requests in `pygetpapers`.
-* Authentication (alerting repo to downloader header). `pygetpapers` supports anonymous, non-authenticated, access but includes a header (e.g. for Crossref)
+* Authentication (alerting repo to downloader header). `pygetpapers` supports anonymous, non-authenticated, access but includes a header (e.g. for `Crossref`)

 # Design

 The tool has been designed for ease of implementation , installation (including platform independence) and future extension.
 It also abstracts some of the variation in query languages and APIs (where there do not appear to be standards).
-For example for "date", most EuropePMC uses `FIRST_PDATE[DD-MM-YYYY to DD-MM-YY]` but `biorxiv` uses `DD-MM-YYYY/DD-MM-YY`. `pygetpapers` provides `DATE` as an abstraction.
+For example for "date", most `EuropePMC` uses `FIRST_PDATE[DD-MM-YYYY to DD-MM-YY]` but `bioRxiv` uses `DD-MM-YYYY/DD-MM-YY`. `pygetpapers` provides `DATE` as an abstraction.
 It also uses a commandline which makes it easy either to wrap the use in system calls, or layer a GUI on top.

 Some repositories only support metadata while others include text and some even provide links to data downloads; again pygetpapers supports this range.
 Because there are hundreds of repositories (including preprints) the deign includes a modular approach.
 And because some repositories emit variable amounts of information we can customise the outputs.